Eadgyth/Programming-Editor/README.md

 application for own use or for learning purposes.
 Project categories in the present version are Java (so far worked out most), Perl, R and HTML.
 The code of this program is made such that it is possible to implement other project categories.
-A goal is that it should be easy to assign files as a coding project and that several projects, which can be switched between, can be defined in parallel.
+A goal is that it should be easy to assign files as a programming project and that several projects, which can be switched between, can be defined in parallel.
 <p>
 DOCUMENTATION<br>